Can You Wear A Sports Bra As A Swimsuit Top?

 A sports bra suitable for swimming should be composed of the right material.

-If you intend to wear a sports bra for swimming, especially in a pool, it would be a good idea to hand wash the item with fresh water after use and let them dry naturally.
+If you intend to wear a sports bra for swimming, especially in a pool, it would be a good idea to hand wash the item with fresh water after use and let it dry naturally.

 This should help the sports bras last longer and maintain their color.